Catterick Integrated Care Centre (CICC) – Frequently Asked Questions

 There are currently no diabetes outpatient services being provided from the Friary, but we are looking at the viability of future provision from CICC.

-CD5: Are blood services moving from the Friary into the CICC?
+CD5: Will blood services be moving from the Friary into the CICC and be provided from there?

 CD6: Will having diagnostics at the CICC (e.g. X-Ray) mean I will no longer have to go to James Cook Hospital?